MaximilianMcC/ncea-assessment/README.md

 - Removed all newtonsoft code

 ### 8/3/2022
-- Started to learn about `System.Text.JSon`.
+- Started to learn about `System.Text.JSon` in another test program.

 ### 9/3/2022
 - Added a new method called `GetJson` into the `Utils` class that gives the Deserialized JSON quicker so I don't need to write it every time.